I Don’t Eat Anything White

 The Real Origin: A 15-Minute Medical Visit and a Blanket Rule

-In my experience, this rule usually comes from a well-intentioned but very rushed practitioner who has exactly 15 minutes to address someone’s diabetes, blood pressure, cholesterol, weight, AND every other concern the patient has.
+In my experience, the “anything but white” rule usually comes from a well-intentioned but very rushed practitioner who has exactly 15 minutes to address someone’s diabetes, blood pressure, cholesterol, weight, AND every other concern the patient has.

 So instead of nuanced nutrition education, patients hear: